Some moms assume pumping should be painful. Not so! “No pain, no gain” does not apply here. Painful pumping means something needs to be adjusted.

 What is a milk release?
 Hormones cause muscles in the breast to squeeze and milk ducts to widen, pushing the milk out.
 When this happens, some mothers feel tingling.
 Others feel nothing.
 A milk release can happen with a touch at the breast, hearing a baby cry, or even by thinking about your baby.
 Feelings of anger or upset can block milk release.

 While breastfeeding, most mothers have three or four milk releases, often without knowing it.
 To get more milk with your pump, you need more milk releases, not stronger suction.
-To see my tearsheet on how to trigger more milk releases, click here.
+For a free, downloadable handout on pumping that includes tips for triggering more milk releases, click HERE.

 Fit Issues.
 Many mothers pump comfortably with the standard diameter nipple tunnel that comes with their pump.
 But if pumping hurts even on low suction, you most likely need another size.
 (You may even need different sizes for each breast.)
 If the standard nipple tunnel size is too small or too large, a better-fitting one will feel more comfortable and may also pump more milk.